mlabs-haskell/apropos/README.md

 # `apropos`
+Propositional logic apropos arbitrary types.

-Generate a suite of property tests from a specification.
+Generate a suite of property tests from a logical specification of program behaviour.

 Types are specifications for the properties of a program but they can't encapsulate everything.
   - Enrich your types with propositional logic over an associated property type.